danielhrisca/asammdf/doc/gui.rst

 Ctrl+S       Save plot channels     Save channels from current active subplot in a new MF4 file Ctrl+Shift+S Save all channels      Save all channels from all sub-plots in a new MF4 file Shift+C      Cascade sub-plots      Cascade the sub plots
-Shift+F      Toggle frames          Will toggle the sub plots MDI window frames Shift+L      Toggle channel list    Will toggle the channel tree for the current opened file Shift+T      Tile sub-plots         Tiles sub-plots in a grid Shift+V      Tile vertically        Tiles sub-plots vertically [3]_
+Shift+Alt+F  Toggle frames          Will toggle the sub plots MDI window frames Shift+L      Toggle channel list    Will toggle the channel tree for the current opened file Shift+T      Tile sub-plots         Tiles sub-plots in a grid Shift+V      Tile vertically        Tiles sub-plots vertically [3]_